Cloud Misconfiguration – Deloitte On Cloud Blog | Deloitte US has been saved

 9 Aaron Brown et al., Achieving cyber governance risk & compliance in the cloud, Deloitte, 2019.

-Amod Bavare is a principal with Deloitte Consulting LLP and leads the go-to-market for the Application Modernization & Migration practice within the Application Modernization & Innovation offering.
-With more than 27 years of IT industry experience, Amod specializes in renovating architecture and migrating complex enterprise applications to the cloud, essentially helping to create value by modernizing clients’ legacy systems.
+Amod is a principal with Deloitte Consulting LLP and leads go-to-market for cloud transformations across the Application Modernization & Innovation operating portfolio.
+With more than 25 years of IT industry experience, Amod specializes in renovating architecture and migrating complex enterprise applications to the cloud, essentially helping to create value by modernizing clients’ legacy systems.
 His ability to lead organizations through digital transformation journeys is the reason he emerged as a leader in application modernization.
-Application Modernization & Migration solves business & financial challenges with its holistic multi-solution modernization and migration approach.
-Deep insight combined with pod-based delivery leveraging cloud technologies enables an accelerated, highly-automated, low-risk, approach for all technology.